 PTRC prepared a geothermal feasibility study to provide an emissions-free source of building heat for the city’s new aquatic facility in early 2023.
 It is hoped this study will allow the City to receive federal funding from the Investing in Canada Infrastructure program (ICIP).
 The total project budget is $189.2 million, of which $28.5 is designated for the geothermal portion of the project.

 The feasibility study included injection and producer wells as part of the proposal and costing estimates.
 City of Regina’s council approved the project on March 8th, pending funding from the ICIP program, and it is expected to go forward to a full FEED study in late 2023.
-See theon the approval of the project.
+See the following link to the CBC article on the approval of the project.

 PTRC has just completed a feasibility study for the City of Estevan examining the best surface location, surface facilities, placement of wells, and subsurface formations of choice for the optimization of geothermal heating for industrial and municipal building.
 A final feasibility report has been delivered with a suggestion for next steps for a possible test well in the region.
-See on this project.
+See the PTRC's press release on this project.